D-K-E/digital-edition-suite/docs/specs.rst

 - :code:`Character`: A character is defined to be that which has a unicode code point value.

+- :code:`FloatingPoint`: A floating number.
+Its representation consist of :code:`[-]NumericExpression.NumericExpression`.
+  For example, :code:`64.4253` or :code:`-68.123328`.

 - :code:`String`: A string is defined to be a ordered list of characters.